 The Magickal Adventure Begins

 Did someone tell you that you need to keep a tarot journal?
 Maybe you thought it would be a mystical process when you started learning to read the cards—that you’d be given a sort of secret tarot decoding key.
-For most of us, this isn’t the case.
-It turns out to be just like everything else worthwhile in life—a learning process.
-Boring or what?
+For most of us, this isn’t the case; tarot turns out to be just like everything else worthwhile in life—a learning process.
+Is that boring or what?

 Why Keep a Tarot Journal

 First of all, let me tell you all the reasons why you need a tarot journal:

 - To keep a record of your readings

 - To record the accuracy of your readings in hindsight

 - To record your impressions of each card

 - To note any insights you receive from your own intuition